 Ye Olde Butcherede Englishe: The publicity and the internal content shows this in the "Dark Ages" levels, with different forms of "thou" thrown around randomly and "eth" added to the end of verbs regardless of proper conjugation.

 You All Look Familiar: Pretty much all the zombies have similar face designs.
 However, realizing that this game only takes up 25 MB and was made to be available online, it's easier to take in than most examples.

 You Require More Vespene Gas: Sun is the form of currency for your plants, dropped from the sky on day levels and produced by Sunflowers and Sun-shrooms.
 In Survivor Endless, upgradable plants keep costing more and more Sun as you plant them.
 This makes those Game Breaker plants prohibitively expensive.
 For whatever reason, Zombies in "I, Zombie" require sunlight as well.

-Zombie Gait: Most of the zombies are slow, quite thankfully, or else you'd have no chance to built a proper defense.
-There are, however several notable exceptions, especially the football zombies (which are full-on Lightning Bruisers), the polevault zombies (before jumping), the newspaper zombies (after the newspaper is destroyed), the imps and those goddamned pogo zombies.
+Zombie Gait: Most of the zombies are slow, quite thankfully, or else you'd have no chance to build a proper defense.
+There are, however several notable exceptions, especially the Football Zombies (which are full-on Lightning Bruisers), the Pole Vaulter zombies and Dolphin Riders (before jumping), the Newspaper Zombies (after the newspaper is destroyed), the Imps and those goddamned Pogo Zombies.

 The sequel makes the gait more varied, at least among different zombies.
 Even basic Mummy and Cowboy Zombies have different walking and eating animations.